parisbutterfield/restswitchmate/README.md

 Install docker-compose

-Clone this repo
+Clone this repo `sudo apt-get install git && git clone https://github.com/parisbutterfield/restswitchmate.git`

 Run `"docker-compose build"`

 Run `"docker-compose start"`

-### Using
-There are three services that get created in the docker-compose file.
+Three services are created in the docker-compose file.
 StatusServer, AuthServer, and SwitchServer.

 #### StatusServer
 is responsible for getting the status of your Switchmate(s).
 It runs every few seconds and stores the status of all devices to a SQLite3 database.